IceHacks/SurvivCheatInjector/README.md

 # Surviv.io Cheat - 2021

+## In the meantime you can try IceHacks Aim Bot 1.0 instead of 2.0 of Humphrey Gaming (working)

 ## IceHacks Surviv.io Cheat Injector Rewrite 3.0 is coming soon™; it features a better aimbot and other improvements.

 ### [Subscribe](https://www.youtube.com/c/IceHacks?sub_confirmation=1) to my YouTube channel for future updates.